rforge/clonefinder/pkg/CloneSeeker/inst/auxiliary/README.md

 ## Analyses

-1. `generateSimulationSet.R` is the script that creates  simulated data sets like the ones used in our paper to compare the CloneSeeker algorithm to other algorithms intended to detect clones.
+1. `simgen.R` is the script that created the original simulated data sets used in our paper to compare the CloneSeeker algorithm to other algorithms intended to detect clones.
-2. `generateMixtures.R` is the script that creates the artificial mixture data sets like the one used in our paper to compare the CloneSeeker algorithm to other algorithms intended to detect clones.
+2. `running.R` analyzes all th simulated data.
+3. `asswssing.R` compares the infered results feomthe the algorithms to the true properties of the simulated adta.
+4. `clinical.R` applies th CloneSeeker alorithm to CLL data.
+5. `cnv_survival.R` tsts the associations of subclones with clinical variables in CLL.
+6. ``figures.R` generates the figures in the manuscript.